-If your domestic sales are faltering or there are overseas markets where you think you might pick up trade, it is essential to do your research before making plans to export.
+If your domestic sales are stagnant or there are overseas markets where you think you might pick up trade, it is essential to do your research before making plans to export.
 Kate Horstead finds out how to take advantage of export opportunities

 UK Trade & Investment (UKTI) North West director, Clive Drinkwater, believes that now could be the ideal time for small firms to start exporting.